jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 To make this problem more abstract, let's imagine that we are trying to model a random event that depends on a parameter.
 As in our introduction above, the random event might be a user deciding to make  a purchase from a website, which, in our very simple model, depends on how many times the user saw an advertisement for the product in question.
-But we could imagine other situations where the chance of an event happening depends on a paramter.
+But we could imagine other situations where the chance of an event happening depends on a parameter.
 For example, we could imagine that a student's score on a certain test depends on how much studying they do, with the likelihood of passing the test increasing with the amount of studying.

 To construct this model, we assume that the probability of a certain event $p$ is related to some parameter $x$ by the following relationship: